hashmapinc/tempus-edge/README.md

     https://iotracks.com/products/iofog/installation/linux/ubuntu

-OR, use the development_fog dockerfile to build your own preinstalled iofog instance.[Instructions to run can be found here.](development_fog/README.md)
+OR, use the development_fog dockerfile to build your own preinstalled iofog instance.
+[Instructions to run can be found here.](development_fog/README.md)

 ### Provision the IOFOG